Katy Perry crashes wedding, leaves couple ‘Walking on Air’

-ST. LOUIS, Mo. - Surprises are usually the last thing a couple wants on their wedding day, but the unexpected appearance of an uninvited guest at a weekend wedding in downtown St. Louis was a welcome surprise for everyone in attendance.
+ST. LOUIS-- Surprises are usually the last thing a couple want on their wedding day, but the unexpected appearance of an uninvited guest at a weekend wedding in downtown St. Louis was a welcome surprise for everyone in attendance.

 Four days after their nuptials, Blonie Dudney and Hayley Rosenblum said they're still "Walking on Air.”